AnnonymousForPapers/Goal-directed-WGAN-GP/README.md

 --------------------Update 4/2/2024--------------------------------

-The new reults for the brain neoepitopes are in the folder "result_for_brain".
+1. The new results for the brain neoepitopes are in the folder "result_for_brain".
 The corresponding codes are in "code_for_brain".
+2. The new results (box plots) of the immunogenicity score predicted by DeepHLApan and IEDB are in the folder "Evaluate_DeepHLApan" and "Evaluate_IEDB", respectively.